-Question posting (5 points X 5)

-Post-debate survey (15 points X 5)

-75 points

-- b) Paper (140 points): The culmination of the debate assignment is a 8-10 page paper in which undergraduate students will summarize the research findings addressing a component of the larger debate topic to which s/he was assigned.
+0 Attendance at meetings and participation in group discussions and preparation (graded by facilitator): 45 points 0 Bibliography: 10 points 0 On-time selection of reading assignment 5 points 0 Debate 75 points "Audience" points 0 Question posting (5 points X 3) 15 points 0 Post-debate survey (15 points X 3) 45 points b) Paper (135 points): The culmination of the debate assignment is a 8-10 page paper in which undergraduate students will summarize the research findings addressing a component of the larger debate topic to which s/he was assigned.
 For example, a student assigned to the controversy on the early effects of daycare may choose to focus only on the "sub-topic" of maternal work attitude and the effect of daycare, while another student may choose to focus on the effects of daycare on cognitive development.
 It is required that each group member focus on a different "sub-topic."
 This division of sub-topics will be great preparation for your debate.
 Specific paper guidelines will be circulated later in the term, however as this course is designed to help develop your writing skills, there are several deadlines associated with your review paper.
 Failure to meet deadlines 1, 2, and 3 will result in forfeiting the points indicated below and you will not have the opportunity to receive feedback on your outline/draft.
-Late papers will be marked down substantially. - 1.
-April 23 (or sooner): Submit an outline of your review paper.
-(15 points) - 2.
-May 12: Submit a first draft of your review paper to be read by another student.
-I will collect these papers, remove the cover pages with names, and then on May 14th, I will pass out these papers (with no identifying information) to students in the class for written feedback.
-Thus, on May 14th, everyone who turned in a paper on May 12th will be given a paper by another student to review.
-In the past, some students have turned in "papers" at this stage that were little more than outlines not finished enough to allow another to edit and give feedback.
-In such cases, your paper will be returned to you and you will not be given another student's paper to review. - 3.
-May 19: Submit your written peer review plus the edited paper (25 points).
-On May 21st, I will give you back your own review paper, along with the peer review. - 4.
-June 9, 4:00 pm: Turn in the final draft of your paper (100 points).
-When you turn in your paper, you need to include: - 1.
-The first draft and the feedback you received from another student - 2.
-Your final draft - 3.
-Your brief assessment of how helpful you found the feedback.
+Late papers will be marked down substantially.

+1. January 29 (or sooner): Submit an outline of your review paper.
+(15 points)

+2. February 24: Submit a first draft of your review paper to be read by another student.
+I will collect these papers, remove the cover pages with names, and then on February 26th, I will pass out these papers (with no identifying information) to students in the class for written feedback.
+Thus, on February 26th, everyone who turned in a paper on February 24th will be given a paper by another student to review.
+In the past, some students have turned in "papers" at this stage that were little more than outlines - not finished enough to allow another to edit and give feedback.
+In such cases, your paper will be returned to you and you will not be given another student's paper to review.

+3. March 3rd : Submit your written peer review plus the edited paper (20 points).
+On March 5th, I will give you back your own review paper, along with the peer review.

+4. March 16th, 4:00 pm: Turn in the final draft of your paper to SafeAssign (100 points).
+Make sure to post your paper using MICROSOFT WORD.
+Follow these directions to post your paper on safe assign: